-The scences place on the Japanese and American aircraft carriers were filmed on the USS Lexington CV-16 aircraft carrier museum in Corpus Christi, Texas.
-The museum aircraft on the deck of the carrier were removed and replaced with authentic Zero fighters, Grumman TBF Avengers and WWII era anti-aircraft cannons on the deck.
+The scenes placed on the Japanese and American aircraft carriers were filmed on the U.S.S.
+Lexington CV-16 aircraft carrier museum in Corpus Christi, Texas.
+The museum aircraft on the deck of the carrier were removed and replaced with authentic Zero fighters, Grumman TBF Avengers, and World War II-era anti-aircraft cannons on the deck.

 In the scene where the Japanese aircraft are approaching Hawaii, one of the CGI generated aircraft is a Kawasaki KI-64 "Rob".
 The Rob was an experimental twin engine aircraft with one engine in front of the pilot and one behind the pilot.
 Both of the engines drive shafts fed into a gear box that drove two contra rotating three bladed propellers.
-Only one was built and it was a land based aircraft that did not make its first flight until 1943 some two years after the Pearl Harbor attack.
+Only one was built, and it was a land based aircraft that did not make its first flight until 1943.

 The scene when Danny (Josh Hartnett) returns the handkerchief to Evelyn (Kate Beckinsale), was suggested and written by Robert Towne, after seeing a rough cut of the film several weeks after principal photography had wrapped.

 Cuba Gooding, Jr. plays Doris Miller, the first African-American to be awarded the Navy Cross.
 Gooding played another Naval figure who had a historic first, in Men Of Honor (2000).
 He portrayed Carl Brashear, the first African-American diver in the history of the Navy, who also went on to become a Master Diver.